-Mark is an experienced academic manager, senior lecturer, mastering engineer, and qualified acoustician.
+Mark is an experienced academic manager, lecturer, mastering engineer, and qualified acoustician.
 He possesses international academic management and lecturing experience in Australian, UK, US and UAE Higher Education systems and has developed audio engineering / production curriculum at undergraduate and postgraduate levels for multiple schools throughout Australia and the United States.
 He has guest lectured at the Sydney Conservatorium of Music, Macquarie University (Sydney), Ex'pression College (San Francisco), and the SAE Institute in London.

-He is a PhD candidate at the University of Sydney, holds a Master's Degree in Design Science (Audio Design) with Honours by research from the University of Sydney and a Graduate Certificate in Tertiary Teaching from Curtin University.
+He holds a PhD from the University of Sydney's Spatial Audio & Acoustics Lab, a Master's Degree in Design Science (Audio Design)(Honours) and a Graduate Certificate in Tertiary Teaching.
 His research on technical ear training has been published and presented internationally.

 Mark previously held the position of Head of Audio Engineering for the two largest audio schools in Australia, ran a successful acoustic consultancy business in Sydney, and for eight years worked alongside Rick O’Neil as a Mastering Engineer at Australia's largest mastering studio, Turtlerock Mastering.
 At Turtlerock, Mark worked on many of Australia’s highest selling albums including John Butler Trio's - Grand National [vinyl] (Triple Platinum, 2 x ARIA awards), and The Whitlams' - Little Cloud (Gold, ARIA nominated).
 He has mastered tracks for Grinspoon, and You Am I, Nick Oliveri (Queens of the Stone Age) - Death Acoustic, Josh Pyke, Children Collide and Youth Group.
 Mark also worked with Rick O'Neil on the restoration and re-release of the The Sunnyboys substantial back-catalogue.